 Habeas Corpus- See Habe.

 Habitual Criminal- A “habitual criminal” is defined by M.G.L. c.
 279 §25(a) as someone who “has been twice convicted of crime and sentenced and committed to prison in this or another state, or once in this and once or more in another state,” previously served two sentences of not less than three years each, and is convicted of a felony in the current case.
 The penalty upon conviction and a finding that the person is a habitual criminal, is “imprisonment in the state prison for the maximum term provided by law as a penalty for the felony for which he is then to be sentenced.”
 M.G.L. c.
 279 §25(a).
 A defendant is entitled to a separate jury trial on a separate indictment alleging that he or she is a habitual criminal.
 M.G.L. c.
 278 §11A., though the same jury that sat on the criminal case can sit on the habitual criminal trial.
 Commonwealth v.
 Thompson, 427 Mass.
 729, (1998), cert. denied 119 S.Ct.
 524 (1998).
+The statute requires that the predicate prior convictions “arise from separate incidents or episodes of criminal behavior.”
+Commonwealth v.
+Garvey, 477 Mass.
+59 (2017).
 Parole eligibility for habitual criminals is two thirds of the maximum term of sentence.
 M.G.L. c.
 127 §133B.